SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 such as properties, methods, subscripts, and initializers, which means it's not always obvious when to use a class and when to use a structure.
+If you're used to working in languages like Objective-C or C++, you're probably used to writing a lot of classes.
+In Swift, you don't need classes as often as you might expect.

 The fundamental difference between classes and structures is that classes are reference types but structures are value types,